veit/jupyter-tutorial/docs/productive/git/best-practices.rst

     ``-i``
-        Interactive mode, in which your standard editor is opened and a list of all commits after the commit with the hash value  ``sha`` to be removed is displayed, e.g.
+        Interactive mode, in which your standard editor is opened and a list of all commits after the commit with the hash value  :samp:`{SHA}`to be removed is displayed, for example

         .. code-block:: console